freeCodeCamp/chapter/CONTRIBUTING.md

 ### Overview of roles

-Chapter uses role based permission system, with specific permission assigned to one or multiple roles, on one or more different _levels/scopes_).
+Chapter has a role based permission system, with specific permission assigned to one or multiple roles, on one or more different _scopes_).

-### Available role levels/scopes
+### Available role scopes

 * Instance role - per instance - every registered user has instance role.
 * Chapter role - per chapter - chapter role is created for user when explicitly joining chapter, or performing on event actions requiring chapter role.
 Ie. Rsvping to event.
 Elevated chapter role for one chapter, doesn't impact chapter roles for different chapters.